Ryan Alexander Bloom: Publishing career

 As an instructional author, Ryan has published original books on bass drum technique, drum and bass breakbeats, drum rudiments, thrash metal drumming, and subdivision and music reading.
-He has also transcribed two 19th century manuals into modern notation, translated Swiss and French military manuals into English, and reissued editions of multiple public domain drum books.
+He has also transcribed two 19th-century manuals into modern notation, translated Swiss, French, and Spanish military manuals into English, and reissued editions of multiple public domain drum books.

 The first book was Double Bass Drumming Explained: A Comprehensive Reference on the Art and Science of Double Bass, in 2012, which discusses double bass drum technique, style, and theory.
 The book draws on Ryan's own critically acclaimed drumming techniques and his teaching experience.
 Ryan published his second book, Double Bass Drumming Explained Part 2: The Workbook in 2013.
 Where the first book was mostly text, this sequel is a traditional instructional method consisting of mainly beats and notated exercises for practice.

 In 2016, Ryan published a combined and revised edition of his books called The Complete Double Bass Drumming Explained.
 This edition fixed minor errors and added new topics, notably a section on cam shape, while condensing the previous two books into a single volume.
 In April 2017, The Complete Double Bass Drumming Explained was picked up by publisher Hudson Music and re-released in an exclusive digital ebook format.

 In March 2018, Ryan secured a second deal with Hudson Music for the publication of his book, Live Drum & Bass - Breakbeats and Electronic Music for Real Drummers.
 This was Ryan's first offering outside of double bass instruction.

 In 2019, Bloom published two books.
 The initial publication was his third book with publisher Hudson Music called Encyclopedia Rudimentia - The Ultimate Drum Rudiment Collection.
 Encompassing over 850 Drum rudiments, this book diverges from his earlier works for drum set by compiling basic rudimental snare exercises from different cultures and traditions including Drum Corps International hybrid rudiments, Ancient Fife and drum corps rudiments, and European military rudiments alongside the Percussive Arts Society and National Association of Rudimental Drummers standards.
 Later, he published his first work of non-fiction outside of music entirely, called The Forgotten Side of Bandelier, which deals with the archeology and anthropology of the Tsankawi section of Bandelier National Monument.